 - A list of background courses relevant to research in AI (e.g. statistics, math, machine learning, etc.)

-- A 1-page pdf document (or a link to a video of yourself) where you answer specifically:
+- A pdf document (1-page max) where you answer specifically:

 - What are your motivations for obtaining a Ph.D.?